Policy 2105 - Louisiana Board of Regents Support Fund Endowed Professorships

 - Appointments can be made for one- to five-year terms with reappointment possible.
 Reappointments will require support documentation and submission through appropriate channels.
 A professorship may be filled, in accordance with approved procedures, if an appointment is vacated prior to term completion.

-- Nominations and conditions of appointment must be approved by the Dean, Vice President for Academic Affairs, and President prior to award notification.
+- Nominations and conditions of appointment must be approved by the Dean, Provost, and President prior to award notification.
 After such approval, the conditions of the appointment, including term of award, any renewal provisions, any additional salary, and any amounts which can be expended for non-salary items, will be specified in a written letter to the nominee informing him or her of the designation.
 The determination of the support to be provided will be made in relation to the goals of the holder and the unit.

 - If applicable, a completed appointment form should be prepared showing the portion of endowed earnings to be allocated as salary supplement.
-An account and budget from which to expend any funds allowed for faculty development should be established by memo to the Comptroller.
-Such expenditures must be made in accordance with state regulations and approved by appropriate administrators.
+An account and budget from which to expend any funds allowed for faculty development should be established by memo to the Associate Vice President for Finance and Comptroller.
+Such expenditures must be made in accordance with State and University regulations and approved by appropriate administrators.

 - Faculty selected to professorships should be identified with the respective professorship title in news releases, presentations, and publications.
 An additional sentence “The XXXX Professorship is made available through the State of Louisiana Board of Regents Support Fund” should also be included.